acl2/acl2/books/projects/python/embedding/README.md

 ### Building
 This guide assumes you are familiar with the process of building ACL2/ACL2s and you have a working `acl2` executable.
+A working `quicklisp` installation is also a prerequisite: [https://www.quicklisp.org/beta/](https://www.quicklisp.org/beta/).

 Make sure your `ACL2_SYSTEM_BOOKS` environment variable is set to the `books` subdirectory of this repository.
 Then, run `make`.
 It may complain with an error related to certdeps.
 If so, it should be directing you to run